Replacing the Lighting in St Mary's

 “We are responsible for this wonderful building and are fortunate to use it for our worship and for it to be used by the wider community, by local schools, for music concerts, and to welcome many visitors each year, both from nearby and from all over the world.
 With this responsibility comes the need to maintain it in good condition, and to ensure that its facilities continue to support and enhance our worship and welcome in keeping with its grade I, national status.”
 Rev'd Jeremy Trew.

-Here is a pdf of the presentation in case you were not able to attend one of the above meetings.
+Here is a pdf of the presentation about the Lighting Project.

 You can discover some more information about the project in advance of these meetings by scrolling down or by clicking on these links: